This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Your puppy’s first night at home.
 It’s definitely exciting…It’s definitely fun…Here are some things to think about before your puppy arrives at your home.

 It’s been about a year (UPDATE: Yowzers!
-It’s been almost 12 years now!) since I brought a 7-week old puppy named Stetson home from Guide Dogs of America (GDA).
+It’s been over 15 years now!) since I brought a 7-week-old puppy named Stetson home from Guide Dogs of America (GDA).

 It made me think of our wonderful first meeting in Sylmar, CA, and also the countless nights without sleep for the following four weeks.